From Joyride to Irma Vep: a complete guide to this week’s entertainment | Culture | The Guardian

 The Care House Project

-Harlow Town Park, to 6 August
+Harlow Town Park,

 A free family festival based near the idea of care and community.
 It’s masterminded by the choreographer Rhiannon Faith, featuring her show 9 Acts of Care, performed by pro dancers and local land.
 Lyndsey Winship